danclarksn/K18-LAB0296-SEC-your-compliance-journey/guidebook.md

 # Guidebook Formatting Basics
 ## Goal
-Explain the purpose and objective of each section in this area.
+test the purpose and objective of each section in this area.
 Break labs into groups of related activities and steps.

 Examples: